 The Chip Erase command sequence: CS# goes low \rightarrow sending Chip Erase command \rightarrow CS# goes high.
 CS# must be driven high after the eighth bit of the command code has been latched in; otherwise the Chip Erase command is not executed.
-As soon as CS# is driven high, the self-timed Chip Erase cycle (whose duration is tcE) is initiated.
+As soon as CS# is driven high, the self-timed Chip Erase cycle (whose duration is t{CE}) is initiated.
 While the Chip Erase cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
 The Write in Progress (WIP) bit is 1 during the self-timed Chip Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
-The Chip Erase (CE) command is executed, if the Block Protect (BP2, BP1, and BP0) bits are 0 and CMP=0 or the Block Protect (BP2, BP1, and BP0) bits are 1 and CMP=1.
+The Chip Erase (CE) command is executed, if the Block Protect (BP2, BP1, and BP0) bits are 1 and CMP=1.
 The Chip Erase (CE) command is ignored if one or more sectors are protected.